lquatrin/i3d21/assignment_9.md

 **TODO: CHANGE THE DATASET TO HAVE ONLY ONE POINT OF VIEW INSTEAD OF MULTIPLE (20) VIEWS**

-#### Using higher level icosphere
+#### Using ico_sphere with higher detail level

-For the first experiments, i use a sphere generated from **ico_sphere** [4] using level = 4.
-If we compare the number of vertices of each mesh, we can see the sphere with level = 4 has a similar number of vertices comparing with the cow mesh.
-In a last experiment, i tested if it is possible to generate better results using a sphere with level = 5:
+For the first experiments, i used a sphere generated from **ico_sphere** [4] using level = 4.
+Comparing the number of vertices of each mesh, the sphere with level = 4 has a similar number of vertices comparing with the cow mesh.
+In a last experiment, i made a test if it is possible to generate better results using a sphere with level = 5:

 ```python
 Cow Mesh Vertices: 2930